CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 In the lines which say <window name>.geometry("<number 1>x<number 2>"), try changing the values of <number 1> and <number 2>

 If there's anything else you want to modify but don't know how to, please just reach out.
 I might make a decrypter app later if you'd find it useful.

+What you can do with the code:
+See the license for full details but essentially I'm permitting you to download, use and modify the code for your purposes- just not make it proprietary, paid-for or use it for your own purposes without crediting/obtaining permission from me first.
+I doubt that this will be a problem but it's always important to cover these areas before problems arise